 Development and Scholarship FAQ's: Applying for the Class of 1932 Research Professorship

-Applications for the Class of ’32 are submitted in the fall semester.
+Applications for the Class of ’32 are due in the fall semester, typically the 3rd Friday of October of the preceding academic year.
 Faculty members should anticipate information about the exact date through an email sent out at the start of the academic year.

 To be eligible, an applicant must be a full-time Muhlenberg faculty member who has: